Advanced Level Organic Chemistry: Naming and structure of aromatic compounds

 The simplest aromatic hydrocarbon is benzene,

-The structure of benzene on the left is presented in 'old fashioned' Kekule style.
+The structures of benzene on the left and right are presented in 'old fashioned' Kekule style.

 benzene molecular formula C6H6, skeletal formula , structural/displayed formula